 The department remained small until the founders decided to specialise in environmental geology and hired Robert Farvolden as Department Chair in 1970.
 As part of this mandate, Farvolden immediately established the Earth Sciences graduate program and hired three new research faculty within the emerging field of groundwater hydrology: John Cherry (Groundwater), Peter Fritz (Geochemistry) and Emil Frind (Quantitative Methods).

 By 1974, the department grew to more than 15 faculty specializing in sedimentology, mineralogy, engineering geology, petrology, geochemistry, geophysics, and groundwater hydrology.

 Today, much to the credit of the department’s diverse faculty, the department offers a broad array of Earth sciences courses, covering topics from classic geology to ecology and water management.
 The Science 2+2 Undergraduate Collaborative Education Program with China, headed by geologist Shoufa Lin, has brought in more than 200 students from some the best universities across China.

 Waterloo’s reputation in Earth Sciences is rapidly growing in China,” says Professor Lin, Associate Dean of International Programs for the Faculty of Science.
 “Their education here prepares them for further opportunities worldwide.”

 To reflect the changing curriculum and student population, the department changed its name to Earth and Environmental Sciences in 2008.

 A field experiment like no other: Base Borden, Ontario

-The University of Waterloo was also known through the popular textbook Groundwater by R. Allan Freeze (University of British Columbia) and John Cherry, one of the most widely referenced hydrology textbooks across Canada and the US.
+Waterloo’s other great contribution to groundwater hydrology was the textbook Groundwater by R. Allan Freeze (University of British Columbia) and John Cherry.
+First published in 1979, it remains one of the most widely referenced textbooks by hydrologists across Canada and the US.

 Earth Sciences Museum